MariaPerez478/FinalProjectStudyApp/README.md

 - Doing the timer was something new different so it was a lot of trial and error.
 (NEW)
 - Doing the homescreen was good though adding an image was challenging.
 (NEW)
 - Making the timer work after leaving the app took time.
 (NEW)
+- Making sure that the image view was connected correctly.
+(NEWEST)
+- Making sure that the size of the image was correct.
+(NEWEST)
+- Makign sure that the color of the image matches the color of the letters.
+(NEWEST)

 #### What's next...
 - Design and implementation of the home screen